-Should you have any health problems or other difficulties that prevent you from fulfilling these requirements you must advise your Supervisor or Programme manager as soon as possible.
+Should you have any health problems or other difficulties that prevent you from fulfilling these requirements you must advise your personal tutor and module tutor as soon as possible.
 A doctor's note or medical certificate will be required for absences of longer than seven days and to support any claims for Mitigation.

 Please be aware that you will be contacted should we become concerned about your absences.
-The University Centre policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
+The college policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Programme Manager if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Head of Department, Tom Poultney/Programme Manager, Naomi Francis/Programme Manager, Annabel Smith if you are going to be absent for any length of time.